Rriik/OFS-FM-script-converter/README.md

 ### 5. Test the result

 Finally, you can link your fuck machine and the OFS editor through middleware that implements the [buttplug.io protocol](https://buttplug.io/).
-I have also written [the guide below](#setting-up-the-funscript-to-machine-connection) to describe my own setup, if you want to learn more.
+I have also written [a guide to describe my own setup](#setting-up-the-funscript-to-machine-connection), if you want to learn more.
 If everything is configured correctly, you should be able to use the OFS video controls to synchronize the funscript and video with your device (make sure you have the converted funscript track selected in the editor).

 ## Guides

 ### Measuring the RPM of devices

-The minimum and maximum RPM of a device should be measured with the toy attached to the device.
-Minimum RPM should be easy to measure by setting the device to run at 1% power from Intiface Central or other software that implements the [buttplug.io protocol](https://buttplug.io/).
+Device profiles are actually just linear growth functions described by the minimum (1% power) and maximum (100% power) RPM values you configure.
+This is because rotary fuck machine controllers are typically built with a linear RPM step-increase in mind.
+Sometimes the linearity may taper off at the highest speed settings, but small RPM differences at high speeds are not as perceivable as they are at lower speeds.

-For higher speed devices (200+ RPM), the cycle times get very small, and it can be challenging to measure 100% power RPM correctly.
+For higher speed devices (200+ RPM), the cycle times at high power levels get very small, and it can become challenging to measure RPM correctly.
 The peak RPM will also vary based on load mass and shape.
 Lighter toys have lower inertia (e.g. 500g vs. 1kg) and toys with a lower center of mass have less sway (e.g. short, tapered vs. long, top-heavy).

 Perceived RPM also heavily depends on the device's motor and the friction between the toy and the human body.
 Devices with less powerful motors may struggle to deliver the torque needed for consistent lower speeds and may underperform at higher speeds when facing friction resistance.
 The resulting peak speeds can be within ± 5-10% of the manufacturer's stated max RPM.

-Given all this, you have two options: either generally trust the device's stated max.
-RPM or test it yourself.
-In case of the former: take the stated max.
-RPM as the base value and try tweaking it in the extension's GUI to see how it synchronizes the machine and the scripts in real-world tests.

-In case of the latter: measure the cycle times at different speeds using different toys and write the results on a spreadsheet.
-Test up to the highest speeds you can reliably measure.
-Then calculate the RPMs for each speed setting, plot the values and use trendlines to extrapolate the ideal peak RPM for you.
-You can create as many device profiles as you want by adding entries in the DeviceList as shown in the listed example.
+You may need to slightly adjust the extension-estimated min./max.
+RPM values to account for this.

+You should only test up to the highest speeds you can reliably measure.
+For the most accurate results, you can make several profiles per device using different toy shapes and sizes/weights.
+Or you can average all of them to obtain a generic profile.

 ### Setting up the funscript-to-machine connection